What is a Lolly Lounge?

 Some children are uncomfortable with telling people “no”— especially older peers or adults.
 Tell them that it’s okay to tell an adult they have to leave, if something that feels wrong is happening, and help give them words to get out of uncomfortable situations.
 Tell your child that if someone wants to see or touch private parts they can tell them that they need to leave to go potty.

-Why don’t kids disclose sexual abuse?
+Why kids do not disclose sexual abuse:

 Read more: Child Sexual Abuse.